Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Discussion

 \section{Discussion}

-\paragraph{Spectral estimation avoids being trapped in local minima.} E-M (or the B-W algorithm) optimizes the likelihood function and is prone to local optima since the likelihood function is highly non-convex, while spectral estimation uses the MOM directly on the observations.
-Although trying different initializations could mitigate the problem with E-M, it cannot be entirely avoided.
-In other words, E-M algorithm doesn't guarantee the convergence to the true global optimum.
-Spectral estimation provides a framework for estimation which not only avoids non-convex optimization, but also has nice a theoretical property.
+\paragraph{Spectral estimation avoids being trapped in local optima.} E-M (i.e. the B-W algorithm) optimizes the likelihood function and is prone to local optima since the likelihood function is highly non-convex, whereas spectral estimation uses the MOM directly on the observations.
+Although multiple initializations can mitigate the local optima problem with E-M, it, there is no guarantee that it will convergence to the true global optimum.
+Spectral estimation provides a framework for estimation which not only avoids non-convex optimization, but also has nice theoretical properties.
 The approximate error bound tells us that when the number of observations goes to infinity, the approximation error will go to zero.
-In this manuscript, we also provide the asymptotic distribution of this error.
+In this manuscript, we also provide the asymptotic distribution for this error.

 \paragraph{Projection-onto-simplex serves as regularization.} The standard SHMM can give poor predictions due to the accumulation and propagation of errors.
 Projection-onto-simplex pulls the prediction back to a reasonable range.
 This regularization is our primary methodological innovation, and importantly makes the SHMM well-suited for practical use.
 Although the simplex, estimated by the means from a GMM, can be biased, this simplex provides the most natural and reasonable choice for a projection space.
-We can think of this as a bias-variance tradeoff.
-When the data size is small, this regularization sacrifices bias to reduce variance.
+This regularization introduces a bias-variance trade-off.
+When the data size is small, it accepts some bias in order to reduce variance.

-\paragraph{Online learning can adapt to dynamic pattern and provide a faster learning.} Finally, we provide an online learning strategy that allows the estimated moments to adapt over time, which is critical in several applications that can exhibit nonstationarity.
+\paragraph{Online learning can adapt to dynamic patterns and provide faster learning.} Finally, we provide an online learning strategy that allows the estimated moments to adapt over time, which is critical in several applications that can exhibit nonstationarity.
 Our online learning framework can be applied to both the standard SHMM and PSHMM.
 Importantly, online learning substantially reduces the computational costs compared to re-training the entire model prior to each new prediction.